 PCIC Awards History

 PCIC presents several awards each year to outstanding individuals.
-For more information on these awards, please see PCIC Awards.
+For more information on these awards, please see Awards Overview.

 IEEE and PCIC are built upon the contributions of dedicated individuals through conference, society and industry activities.
 One of the PCIC strategies is to seek opportunities for recognizing and rewarding members for their contributions.
 Each year the PCIC Awards Luncheon provides a forum for recognizing those who have contributed to our industry both at the PCIC level and also at the Society level.